A perfectly poached egg is a thing of beauty.

 When done well, poached eggs have a way of enhancing the look and taste of any meal.
 Don’t be surprised if you end up staring at your food a bit too long or obsessing over the perfect shot for Instagram—don’t worry, we won’t judge you!

 Despite these benefits, the art (and science) of egg poaching can sometimes be shelled in a haze of secrecy.
 Truth be told, anyone can make the perfectly poached eggs.

 Well, we’re here to break some good news to you!
 There is nothing mysterious about making poached eggs—the process or the final product!
-Contrary to popular belief, egg poaching is one of the easiest, healthiest, and dare we say, most impressive ways to enjoy iron, vitamin A and 6g of protein!
+Contrary to popular belief, egg poaching is one of the easiest, healthiest, and dare we say, most impressive ways to enjoy iron, vitamin A and protein!

 There’s a little more finesse needed for the perfect poach than you might think, so check out our three top tips below:

 1. Always start with a fresh egg

 When poaching an egg, it is recommended you use fresh eggs because of the “yolk quality”.
 In a fresh egg, the yolk sits up high, and the white is thick and closely surrounds the yolk.
 An older egg has a flat yolk that breaks easily, and a thin, watery white.
 Canadian eggs make it from the farm to the store in about a week, so the sooner you poach ‘em after picking them up, the better off you’ll be.